Undead-Lemmings/Wordle/README.md

 2. Using decorators to sanitise input
 3. User fernet to ecrypt/decrypt words in the wordlist
 4. Other stuff, this is already getting out of my depth tbh
+5. Extensibility - Must be able to choose from a variety of different words and lengths if required.

+## Game Goals
+1.
+2.